Bright star Deneb transits at dusk around October 24

-Category: Space Hits: 6Look west on autumn evenings to see Vega, Deneb and Altair.
+Category: Space Hits: 13Look west on autumn evenings to see Vega, Deneb and Altair.
 They are the 3 bright stars of the famous Summer Triangle asterism.
 Beginning now and through the end of the year, you’ll find Deneb in the west at the top of the Triangle.
 Chart via Stellarium.

 Each year around October 24, the bright star Deneb transits – climbs to its highest point in the sky – around 6:30 p.m. local time (7:30 p.m. local daylight saving time).
 What does that mean for skywatchers?
 Only that this noteworthy star – this beloved member of the famous Summer Triangle asterism – is shifting ever-westward in our sky each day, as Earth travels around the sun.
 Its transit at nightfall in October is a hallmark of the year.
 It marks a shift toward winter (or summer) on your half of the globe.